 |The clouds have begun to roll in as Hurricane Ana makes her way to the islands.
 View from our lanai.|

-Last night, we heard that all flights to Maui are all being cancelled started today.
-Had we not left Honolulu on Thursday, we’ve have been stranded with no place to stay other than moving to a pricey hotel.
+Last night, we heard that all flights to Maui are all being canceled started today.
+Had we not left Honolulu on Thursday, we’ve been stranded with no place to stay other than moving to a pricey hotel.
 Safari luck prevails.
-Now, lets see how it does when the storm hits tonight.
+Now let’s see how it does when the storm hits tonight.

 As soon as we picked up the rental car we were relieved to be on our way with the good directions the property owner provided for our new home over the next six weeks.

 |View from our lanai.|